icons8/free/README.md

 </details>

 ### <a name="Path"></a>Path
-Vector paths determine the outlines and forms of vector objects.
-Paths are made up of points and segments.
+A vector path determines the outline and form of a vector object.
+A path is made up of points and segments.

 Has all properties of [`Styled`](#Styled), plus: